 To request a CAS to continue your studies, please complete our CAS request form.
 Once your CAS has been issued, you will be able to make your visa application.

 We advise you to check the information on our website and to contact us if you have any questions about your visa application.

 I am repeating parts of my course without attendance but I need to come back to the UK to resit my exams – what visa can I apply for?

 If you are repeating parts of your course without attendance but are required to return to the UK to resit your exams, you will have to leave the UK when you are notified of this decision, as the University will be reporting this to UKVI and your visa will be curtailed.

-Provided your school allows you to retake your exams in the UK, you will be able to use the short term study visa route to return to the UK for your exams.
+Provided your school allows you to retake your exams in the UK, you may be able to use the standard visitor route to return to the UK for your exams.
 Please contact your subject administrator first to check if your school will allow you to sit your exams in the UK, or if they expect you to make arrangements to take your exams from overseas.

-If your school allows you to sit your exams in the UK, please check our web pages for more information on how and where to apply for a short term study visa, and what documents you need to prepare.
+If your school allows you to sit your exams in the UK, please check our web pages for more information on how and where to apply for a visitor visa, and what documents you need to prepare.